Vehicle Safety

 - With the door open, prepare to jump by tucking your elbows into your stomach and keeping your hands clasped close to your chest.

-- Jump out and make sure you land with your feet together without touching the vehicle.
-Don't try to jump far.
+- Jump out (don’t try too jump far!) and make sure you land with your feet together without touching the vehicle.

 - Move away from the vehicle, using the shuffle technique below.

-Shuffle Technique — When you shuffle away from the vehicle, ensure your feet do not lift off the ground and are always touching each other.
+Shuffle Technique — Shuffle away from the vehicle ensuring your feet do not lift off the ground and are always touching each other.
 The inside of your heel should still be touching the toe of the other foot when you start to move the other leg forward.
 Using the shuffle technique, your feet and legs cannot form a circuit so electricity from the ground will not travel through you.
 (A downed powerline creates a voltage gradient on the ground surface.
-When walking, your feet and legs can act as a bridge between two areas of different voltages, and can form a circuit for electricity to travel through.)
+When walking, your feet and legs can act as a bridge between two areas of different voltages, forming a circuit for electricity to travel through.)

-- Stay back at least 10 metres.
-You and everyone around you should keep the length of a school bus away.
+- Stay back at least 10 metres (or the length of a school bus) from the vehicle.

 - If you can communicate with people in the vehicle, tell them to stay inside the vehicle.